code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning.md

 Not sure which Code.org program is right for you?
 [Check out our program recommendations](/files/PL-Program-for-Me.pdf) to determine the best fit for your teaching situation.

-**Applications to join our Professional Learning Program for the 2018-19 academic year will open in January 2018.** In the meantime, [sign up on our interest form](https://docs.google.com/forms/d/e/1FAIpQLSd-fZMKFQNioPK98aGJ4dCt1tMWTEb6yvy_Qie4YTo-hp7q4w/viewform?c=0&w=1) if you'd like to apply.
+**Applications to join our Professional Learning Program for the 2018-19 academic year will open in January 2018.** If you are interested in joining us in 2018-19, sign up below.

+<a href="https://docs.google.com/forms/d/e/1FAIpQLSd-fZMKFQNioPK98aGJ4dCt1tMWTEb6yvy_Qie4YTo-hp7q4w/viewform?c=0&w=1"><button>Tell me when applications open!</button>

 ### Facilitate with Code.org